Say goodbye to assured shorthold tenancies

 TL;DR

 This is a lengthy update on your renters’ rights.
-If you take anything away from this guide, it should be that:
+If you take anything away from this guide, it should be which dates the changes commence.

 -

-no-fault, section 21 evictions are abolished, and landlords must now use the expanded section 8 process with a legally valid reason
+no-fault, section 21 evictions will be abolished, and landlords must use the expanded section 8 process with a legally valid reason

 -

-assured shorthold tenancies are replaced by assured periodic tenancies, giving tenants rolling contracts and the ability to leave with two months' notice
+assured shorthold tenancies will be replaced by assured periodic tenancies, giving tenants rolling contracts and the ability to leave with two months' notice

 -